 The process of learning Chinese is also an internalisation process.
 And learning how learning Chinese takes place helps learning.

-There are a few ways to learn Chinese characters.
-A modified flash cards system is the best of them all.
+Pictures, stories or radicals, there are a few ways to learn Chinese characters.
+Learn which one is the best.

 This beginner’s guide to pinyin helps students pronounce and understand pinyin in the right way.